 Cook while stirring constantly, until the mixture reaches a thick consistency that coats the back of a spoon (about 10 minutes).

-Adjust sugar if needed, then turn off the heat and serve this oatmeal drink in mugs.
+Adjust sugar if needed, then turn off the heat and serve the comforting drink in mugs.
 Enjoy!

 - You can adjust the oatmeal drink consistency by adding more milk to make it thinner or cooking it longer to make it thicker.

-- When you add the oats mixture to the cinnamon-flavored water, make sure you do it while stirring to prevent any lumps to form.
+- When you add the oats mixture to the cinnamon-flavored water, make sure you do it while stirring to prevent lumps from forming.

-- You can make this drink vegan or dairy-free by using vegan beverages such as coconut milk, almond milk, soy milk, etc. If you doing this, I recommend using 1/4 cup more of oats since you’ll be missing a bit of the creaminess from whole milk.
+- You can make this drink vegan or dairy-free by using vegan beverages such as coconut milk, almond milk, soy milk, etc. If you do this, I recommend using 1/4 cup more oats since you’ll miss some of the creaminess from whole milk.

-- Or you can simply leave the milk out and use only water, it is still a nutritious and fulfilling drink you can serve for breakfast.
-If you go this way, we recommend infusing the water with more spices, whole cloves, and anis star works wonderfully in this recipe.
+- Or you can leave the milk out and use only water, it is still a nutritious and fulfilling drink you can serve for breakfast.
+If you go this way, we recommend infusing the water with more spices, whole cloves, and anis star works wonderfully in this atole de avena recipe.

 Oatmeal atole leftovers can be stored for up to 3 days in the fridge in an airtight container.

-You can also freeze it for up to 2 months and then thaw it overnight and have it ready the next morning for breakfast.
+You can also freeze it for up to 2 months and then thaw it overnight and have it ready the following day for breakfast.

 You can also reheat it in the microwave in the same mug where you’ll drink it in 30 seconds intervals, mixing it in between.

-- 1 cup old fashioned oats, or oats flour
+- 1 cup old fashioned oats (or oats flour)

 - 4 ⅙ cups whole milk